Sankrityaritesh/Sankrityaritesh/README.md

 - 👋 Hi, I’m @Sankrityaritesh
 - 👀 I’m interested in Java, I like standup comedy
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Full Stack development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...